 Preschool K-3 4-8 9-12 Employees Page # Sanitizing Routines Disinfectant will be ap ing is occupied the hig wipes will be available rooms.
-27 Transportation Face coverings are ma thoroughly before lea dows will be open on 29 Technology Use Additional wording re and up strongly encou sources for parents/gr 33 School Lunch and Breakfast Program For students on-site, meals will be offered as usual with modifications in place.
-Students will be spaced at least six feet apart when eating lunch or breakfast.
-For students who are not on -site that day, or who are fully remote learning, bagged meals may be pre-ordered online for pickup on a predesignated day.
-35 Before School Program Only students who attend on- site that day may participate in the Before School Program 37 LEAP LEAP will operate on site with additional remote support for students who are not at-site that day.
+28 Transportation Face coverings are ma thoroughly before lea dows will be open on 30 Technology Use Additional wording re and up strongly encou sources for parents/gr 34 School Lunch and Breakfast Program For students on-site, r be spaced at least six -site that day, or who pickup on a predesign 36 Before School Program Only students who attend on- site that day may participate in the Before School Program 38 LEAP LEAP will operate on site with additional remote support for students who are not at-site that day.
 The program will conclude at 6:00 PM each day.
-37 Athletics The District offers sports with certain strategies and safeguards in place for health and safety.
-38
+38 Athletics The District offers sports with certain strategies and safeguards in place for health and safety.
+39